aliarjomandbigdeli/local-search-and-optimization/README.md

-# Local searches and optimization algorithms in AI
+# Local search and optimization algorithms in AI
 In this project, I implement some of the local search and optimization algorithms are used in AI, such as:
 - Hill Climbing(simple)
 - Stochastic Hill Climbing